jtson1213/Project-application-development/README.md

-# Project-application-development
+# Database manipulation using Tweet Data
-Coursework Project for CSC478 (Programming Machine Learning Applications)
+Coursework Project for CSC455 (Database for Analytics)

+•	Scraped millions of tweets data from web by using Python.
+•	Populated the SQLite table schemas and extracted geographic information of tweet users.